dmbarbour/glas/docs/GlasDesign.md

 ## Annotations

 Annotations are essentially structured comments embedded in the namespace AST.
 Annotations should not affect formal behavior of a valid program.
 But they may influence performance, verification, instrumentation, and reflection.
-The glas system relies on annotations to the extent of having far more annotation constructors than program primitives.
+The glas system relies on annotations; there are more annotation constructors than program primitives.

 A proposed set of annotation constructors are defined with the [program model](GlasProg.md), e.g. `(%an.log Chan Message)` to support debugging, `%an.lazy.spark` to guide parallelism, and `(%an.arity 1 2)` to roughly describe the stack effect of a subprogram.
 But a runtime is free to introduce new or deprecate old annotations.
 To resist silent degradation, we'll warn about undefined annotation constructors.